-One of the things I’ve learned summer after summer, is that I can eat even more peaches than the year before.
-If they’re the yellow ones even better.
-I once ate more than a dozen peaches in a day because I was really worried they’d rot and I did get sick but that’s a story for another day (we went to pick fruit at a farm, you know how those things go, you end up with more than you can actually handle) But when it comes to eating them raw, I prefer them soft, if I’m going to cook and heat them up, I will go for the firmer ones because they can hold their structure as the temperature rises.
-I prefer dried to fresh orange peel in this recipe but you can use fresh, you just won’t be able to grind it up well, so I recommend using a zester and then adding the fresh peel directly to the seasoning.
+One of the things I’ve learned summer after summer is that I can eat even more peaches than the year before.
+If they’re the yellow ones, even better.
+I once ate more than a dozen peaches in a day because I was really worried they’d rot, and I did get sick, but that’s a story for another day (we went to pick fruit at a farm, you know how those things go, you end up with more than you can actually handle) But when it comes to eating them raw, I prefer them soft, if I’m going to cook and heat them up, I will go for the firmer ones because they can hold their structure as the temperature rises.
+I prefer dried to fresh orange peel in this recipe, but you can use fresh; you just won’t be able to grind it up well, so I recommend using a zester and adding the fresh peel directly to the seasoning.

-I’ve started to update announce my book tour events, I’ll be traveling around the country starting October and I hope I get to meet all of you, so I get to thank you in person for all your support.
+I’ve started to update and announce my book tour events, I’ll be traveling around the country starting in October, and I hope I get to meet all of you so I get to thank you in person for all your support.
 Join me as I meet up with some wonderful authors.
-I will add more cities and events as things get confirmed and keep you updated.
+I will add more cities and events as things get confirmed and update you.

 1 tsp sweet paprika